top of page

 MALARIA

 Malaria is caused by Plasmodium parasites.
 The parasites are transmitted to people through the bite of infected female Anopheles mosquitoes.
-There are five disease-causing Plasmodium species, but P. falciparum is the predominant parasite worldwide, with exception of the Americas where P. vivax accounts for the majority of Malaria cases.
+There are five disease-causing Plasmodium species, but P. falciparum is the deadliest and predominant in sub-Saharan Africa, whereas P. vivax is the most geographically widespread and accounts for the majority of malaria cases in South America and Southeast Asia.

 Malaria is an acute febrile illness.
-Frequent symptoms include fever, chills and headache, if left untreated it can progress to severe manifestations, such as severe anaemia and cerebral malaria.
+Frequent symptoms include fever, chills and headache, if left untreated it can progress to severe manifestations, such as severe anaemia, cerebral malaria and even death.

-Due to global efforts malaria deaths have been reduced by half, since 2010.
+Due to global efforts malaria deaths have been reduced by half, between 2000 and 2019, since then progress has stalled.
 Still...

 Malaria is curable and preventable.
 Methods of prevention include vector control, insecticide-treated nets and Intermittent preventive treatment in pregnant women and infancy.